-For an overview of custom roles and the permissions they can contain, read Account Roles and Permissions
+For an overview of roles and the permissions they can contain, including default roles, read Roles and Permissions.

 Select permissions as necessary.

-It is not currently possible to delete custom roles.
-However, they can be renamed, modified and reused.
+It's not currently possible to delete custom roles.
+However, they can be renamed, modified, and reused.

-If you modify a custom role, users who already have that role will receive its updated set of permissions.
+When you modify a custom role, users who already have that role receive its updated set of permissions.